renderorange/weather-api/README.txt

     bcm2835_init: Unable to open /dev/gpiomem: Permission denied

-You're probably running the API as an un-privileged user (you should be), which isn't the 'pi' user.
-You will need to add the user to the gpio group so it can access gpiomem (replace apiuser with the user you're running nodejs as).
+You're probably running the API as an un-privileged user which isn't in the gpio group.
+You will need to add the user to the gpio group so it can access gpiomem (replace apiuser in the example below with the user you're running this software as).
+The 'pi' user should already be in the gpio group.

     # adduser apiuser gpio